CORPORATE GOVERNANCE OVERVIEW STATEMENT

 Group to gain, directly or indirectly, an advantage for itself or for

 any other person or to cause detriment to the interests of Unitholders.

 In order to deal with any conflict-of-interest situations that may arise, any related party transaction, dealing, investment or appointment carried out for or on behalf of the YTL REIT Group involving parties related to the Trust must be executed on terms that are the best available to the Trust and which are no less favourable than an arm's length transaction between independent parties.

 The Manager may not act as principal in the sale and purchase of real estate, securities and any other assets to and from the YTL REIT Group.
 "Acting as principal" includes a reference to:

-the Trustee, invest any moneys available for investment under
+Trustee, invest any moneys available for investment under the Deed

-the Deed in any securities, real estate or other assets in which
+in any securities, real estate or other assets in which the Manager

 In dealing with any related party transactions that may arise, the Manager ensures that the provisions in the REIT Guidelines and the Listing Requirements pertaining to related party transactions are fully complied with in any applicable transactions.

-Berhad ("YTLIA").
-YTLIA reports directly to the Audit Committee
+Audit department of YTL Corp ("YTLIA").
+YTLIA reports directly to

 The internal audit function adopts the framework based on the International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors.